roytang/blog/content/replies/2016/06/d4h40uf/index.md

 - SketchDaily
 ---

-Hot Rod from Transformers: The Movie (1986): http://i.imgur.com/SWnvnBc.jpg\n\nI rewatched the Rodimus transformation scene after doing this.
+Hot Rod from Transformers: The Movie (1986): http://i.imgur.com/SWnvnBc.jpg

+I rewatched the Rodimus transformation scene after doing this.
 You got the touch!